 - Before using lemon essentials it is recommended to take a patch test which will show whether you are allergic, or sensitive to lemon containing products.

-Can Lemon Oil Lighten The Face?
+How To Use Lemon Oil To Lighten The Face

 Is Lemon Oil Good For Hair?

 Many of the same properties that may benefit the skin can also benefit the scalp, which can be good for hair health (7).

 - The antibacterial and astringent properties of lemon oil may help unclog pores in the scalp.
 This might help prevent scalp irritation and flaking.